-Stretching from the Gulf of America across the peninsula to St. Joseph Bay, this 100-acre park provides boardwalk access to the beach, bay, swimming pool, and nature trail.
-This recreation area is designated to provide recreational opportunities for people with disabilities, their families and their caregivers.
-Two family-style cabins are available for reservations.
 The museum commemorates the work of the 56 territorial delegates who drafted Florida's first constitution in 1838.
 Life-size, audio-animated mannequins demonstrate the debate and process of drafting Florida's first constitution.
-Museum tours are available Thursday-Monday from 9 a.m.-12 p.m. and 1 p.m.-5 p.m., except on Thanksgiving, Christmas and New Year's Day.
-Park Location: 6773 Cape San Blas Road Park Location:
+Museum tours are available Thursday through Monday from 9 a.m. - 12 p.m. and 1 p.m. - 5 p.m., except on Thanksgiving, Christmas and New Year's Day.

-Port St. Joe FL 32456 200 Allen Memorial Way Port St. Joe, FL 32456
+Park Location: 200 Allen Memorial Way Port St. Joe, FL 32456

-(22) Orman House Historic State Park 2 John Gorrie Museum State Park
+22 Orman House Historic State Park

 Built in 1838 by Thomas Orman, this antebellum home overlooks the Apalachicola River and was used for both business and social gatherings.
 The house features detail of both Federal and Greek revival styles with wooden mantelpieces, molded plaster cornices and wide heart-pine floorboards.
-While at the house, be sure to visit the adjacent Chapman Botanical Garden and the Three Soldiers Detail.
-Park Location: 177 5th Street Apalachicola, FL 32320
+While at the house, visit the adjoining Chapman Botanical Garden and Three Soldiers Detail.

+Park Location: 177 5th St. Apalachicola, FL 32320